 - Criminal activities that cause damage or loss

-- Risks due to terrorism, war or nuclear attacks
+- Risks due to terrorism, war, or nuclear attacks

 Can Home Insurance Cover Plumbing

 If there is a plumbing leak that happens accidentally or suddenly then your home insurance may cover that damage.
-However, if the plumbing is damaged or leaking over a period of time then it is gradual water damage which is not covered.
+However, if the plumbing is damaged or leaking over a period of time then it is gradual water damage that is not covered.
 When there is a plumbing issue then it is the homeowner’s responsibility to take care of its maintenance to stop further damage.
 Such damage is preventable and if your home is vacant for more than 4 days then you may have to arrange to drain and stop freezing of plumbing.
 You may also have to arrange for someone to do a daily check for any signs of plumbing issues.

 Can Home Insurance Cover Damp